 Arriving back home, I dashed out into the garden to inspect the buildings.
 Now they were complete they appeared a lot less imposing and you can see, once they’ve been blended properly into the landscape, they will be a great asset.
 I was pleased with the quality of the construction and the placement of the doors and windows.
 All that was left to do was to complete the roofs, with insulation, top boards and felt shingles.

 I’d arranged to work from home for the final day of construction, so that I could be there to deal with any final snagging and to sign the buildings off (Fiona was very nervous about doing this herself).
-I had a significant paper to write fro work and I needed quiet to read a lot of background material – NCSC papers on securing VMs and other IT infrastructure, so the timing couldn’t have been better.
+I had a significant paper to write for work and I needed quiet to read a lot of background material – NCSC papers on securing VMs and other IT infrastructure, so the timing couldn’t have been better.
 I made good progress on the work as the guys got on with finishing the build.

 I tidied up and went to the back to shut the rear gate, it wouldn’t close.
 The gate overlapped the gatepost by about 20mm at the top.
 This wasn’t right, I’d set these posts accurate to a couple of mm.
 With a measuring tape I discovered that the post the gate was mounted on was well out of true and a further inspection revealed that my neighbours’ corner fence post, which I’d put up a few weeks ago, had been hit, probably by the guys’ trailer and this had knocked against the adjacent fence post putting everything out of whack.
 (BTW I don’t blame the guys for this accident there is very little room in the ten-foot way owing to my neighbour across the way taking well over a foot out of the road with his garden fence.)
 It just so happened I’d ordered a two-ton bottle jack from Screwfix (to help lift the dropped oak sleepers) and it was waiting to be collected from the local store.
 I drove out to collect it and used the jack, along with jig made from old fence posts to push the gatepost back into position.
-I cut a top bar for the gate (effectively to create a complete door frame) from 100mm x 100m timber and, with the jack released, the pressure held the post in position.
-I put in four 160mm screws for good measure.
+I cut a top bar for the gate (effectively to create a complete door frame) from 100mm x 100m timber and, with the jack released, the pressure held the post in position and I put in some 160mm screws for good measure.
 I had to reposition the gate hinges and bolts, but with that done, the gate could once again be closed securing the rear of the house.
 I’d lost nearly two hours doing this, which meant I’d have to work much later than I intended to finish my paid work.

 July 26: 1 1/2 coats of primer on the workshop, the summer house is primed and about half the first top coat is on.
 The painting is easier, but the famed British summer is doing its best to prevent us from working.
 There’s been rain almost every day in the last couple of weeks.